ezze/fluffychat/README.md

 * /shrug
 Puts ¯\_(ツ)_/¯ at the start of the message

+#### Which uri will open fluffychat?
+* fluffychat://@user:server.abc will launch the user profile

+* fluffychat://#room:server.abc will join the room with the given alias

+* fluffychat://!chatid:server.abc will open the room with the given ID

 #### I can not connect to my homeserver (self signed certificate)
 The same problem ...
 I recommend you to use a letsencrypt certificate.